 MLA Citation Guide to In-Text Citations and Bibliography Format

-- The beginning section gives you a basic format for your works cited list (also called a bibliography).
+1. Basic format for works cited list (also called a bibliography).

 Note: Remember that Author= last name, first name.

 Author.
 Title of Book.
 City of Publication: Publisher, Year.
 Type of Material.

 Author.
 "Title of Article."
 Title of Magazine Date: Page(s).
 Type of Material.